Updated: May 12th, 2022

 Most people that are new to treating Sleep Apnea may not realize that they have options when it comes to starting CPAP therapy.
 It may seem like the only option is to go through your insurance company to get a CPAP machine.
 But there are other options available!

-You could visit a local CPAP shop, but you may not find the selection is very good.
+You could visit a local CPAP shop, but you may find the selection to be lacking.

 One of the best ways to get a CPAP machine is to order online.